The Best Flannel Sheets of 2023

 Q. How can you tell if flannel sheets are good quality?

 The quality of the sheet depends on its primary material and weight.
-Cotton or wool sheets that are at least 170 GSM or more in weight are better-quality sheets.
+Cotton or wool sheets that have a GSM weight of at least 170 are better-quality sheets.

 Q. Do all flannel sheets pill?

 All flannel pills to some extent.
-Lower-quality flannel will pill immediately, while higher-quality sheets will do so over an extended period of time.
+Lower-quality flannel will pill immediately, while higher-quality sheets will do so only over an extended period.

 Q. Should you wash new flannel sheets?